 Shipfusion Blog

-Should freight Be Included In Inventory Cost?
+Should Freight Be Included In Inventory Cost?

 Should freight be included in inventory cost